fr0hsty/ApparatusCppCollision/README.md

 # ApparatusCppCollision
-An attempt to bypass UE4's components and talk directly to PhysX..
+An attempt to bypass UE4's components and talk directly to PhysX.

 There are many hacks that are possible inorder to enjoin ECS and Physics, and a lot of them will work without issue.